Build a Shelter Against a Rainy Day

-Building a shelter against a rainy day reminds me of so many
+Building a shelter against a rainy day reminds me of many things.
+Sometimes I’m prepared and other times situations have caught me completely by surprise.

 But the thing is every time no matter what the situation might have been my shelter in Christ got me through.
 This has been true my entire life; that’s a lot of years because I’m currently 54.